Dounial/discord_bot_starter_pack/README.md

 Simply go to main folder and make sure to read the _WhatToAdjustHere.md and adjust the .env-file.
 Next just open the src folder and read _HowToUse.md.

-Also make sure to type in npm install in main-folder to get all node_modules!
+Also make sure to cd into main-folder with cmd and then type in npm install in main-folder to get all node_modules!

 If you want to start slow first run the just_login_test.js-file.